DOI-USGS/ISIS3/README.md

 ### ISIS SPICE Web Service

 ISIS can now use a service to retrieve the SPICE data for all instruments ISIS supports via the internet.
 To use this service instead of your local SPICE data, click the WEB check box in the spiceinit program GUI or type spiceinit web=yes at the command line.
 Using the ISIS SPICE Web Service will significantly reduce the size of the downloads from our data area.
-If you want to use this new service, without having to download all the SPICE data, add the following argument to the mission-specific rsync command:
+If you want to use this new service, without having to download all the SPICE data, add the following argument to the mission-specific downloadIsisData command:

-    --exclude='kernels'
+    --exclude='kernels/**'

 For example:

 <pre>
 cd $ISISDATA
-rsync -azv <b>--exclude='kernels'</b> --delete --partial isisdist.astrogeology.usgs.gov::isisdata/data/cassini .
+downloadIsisData <b>--exclude='kernels/**'</b> cassini $ISISDATA
 </pre>

 **WARNING:** Some instruments require mission data to be present for radiometric calibration, which is not supported by the SPICE Web Server, and some programs that are designed to run an image from ingestion through the mapping phase do not have an option to use the SPICE Web Service.
 For information specific to an instrument, see the documentation for radiometric calibration programs.